 5) Choosing Your Audience

-For each post, Kidblog allows the author to choose from a list of audience types approved by the teacher in the Privacy Settings.
+For each post, Kidblog allows the author to choose from a list of audience types setup by the teacher in the Privacy Settings.
 Be assured that if the audience requires teacher approval, the post will not be seen until approved.